wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - TODO: Get unit tests working for new C* meta, system, schema tables
 - TODO: Figure out how we want to organize the unit tests for Kiji-specific stuff
 - TODO: Double check that all rows with timestamps are ordered by DESC
+- TODO: I think the methods in `KijiManagedCassandraTableName` could be a little bit more explicit about whether they are returning names in the Kiji namespace or in the C* namespace.
+- TODO: Add super-unstable annotations to this API.  :)

 Open questions